Titus Bramble could make Ipswich Town return

 Defender Titus Bramble would consider joining Ipswich Town as he continues to train with Mick McCarthy's squad.

-The 31-year-old, who started his career at Portman Road, has also been training with West Ham since being released by Sunderland earlier in the summer.
+The 31-year-old, who started his career at Portman Road, has also been training with West Ham since being

 "I've been training with West Ham, but Ipswich is easier for me to train because it's on my doorstep.

 "I said I'd like to play for Ipswich again.
 Whether it's now or a couple of years' time, who knows?" he said.

 Defender Bramble played 71 minutes of Town's 2-1 friendly win over Gillingham on Tuesday, having made 62 appearances for his hometown club before leaving for Newcastle in a £5m deal in 2002, which was followed by moves to Wigan and then Sunderland.